| |

 non-chlorine shock.
 If you have a salt chlorine generator

-and opt to add SPA FROG, it will provide backup, persistent
+and opt to add a mineral sanitizer, it will provide backup, persistent

 sanitation and allow you to the salt chlorine generator at a